 How does salt impact yeast fermentation?

-That said, the correct balance of salt in dough helps gas production to be distributed evenly.
+That said, the correct balance of salt in a bread dough helps gas production to be distributed evenly.

 Salt slows the rate at which the sugars get presented to the yeast.
 This provides an even crumb structure and a slower, albeit steadier and higher rise.